tobeva/tobeva.com/content/en/about/simulations/_index.md

 type: docs
 ---

-I spent 8 years working on military simulations at [*MetaVR*](http://metavr.com) mostly on their **Virtual Reality Scene Generator** (VRSG) product.
+I spent eight years working on military simulations at [*MetaVR*](http://metavr.com) mostly on their **Virtual Reality Scene Generator** (VRSG) product.
 VRSG advertises "game quality graphics" but unlike most games it has a round-earth terrain format that enables simulations that span hundreds of kilometers.

 ![VRSG 1](vrsg-1.jpg)